Onychophora: Internal phylogeny

-Living velvet worms are divided into two families: Peripatidae and Peripatopsidae.
-These diverged around 274 million years ago during the Late Devonian and have since diversified.
-Within Peripatidae, the genera Eoperipatus (found in Southeast Asia) and Mesoperipatus (found in Gabon) were the most basal, while the rest of the group is found in tropical regions of the Americas.
-On the other hand, Peritpatopsidae can be divided into two main clades.
-One has members in Southern Africa and Chile, while the others live in Australasia.

-Below is a genus-level cladogram of velvet worms.
-Note that this phylogeny doesn't analyze every species and lumps most peripatids into Neopatida, as many Peripatidae genera are paraphyletic.
+Below is a combined genus-level cladogram of velvet worms containing both extant and extinct species confirmed to be crown or stem-group velvet worms.'
+This phylogeny does not analyze every species and lumps most peripatids into Neopatida, as many Peripatidae genera are paraphyletic.
 As of 2023, there are around 232 total living species, meaning this phylogeny should eventually be updated.